Eng-Ahmed-Elsayed/OnEvent/OnEvent/Tasks.md

     * As a user, I want to be able to create a new event by providing event details such as title , locationType, description, date, time, and location. => Done
-    * As a user, I want to be able to review the details of an existing event.
+    * As a user, I want to be able to review the details of an existing event. => Done
     * As a user, I want to be able to edit the details of an existing event. => Done
     * As a user, I want to be able to delete an event that I created. => Done
     * As a user, I want to be able to view a list of all events that I have created or RSVP'd to. => Done